Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Applied heliophysics, mutatis mutandis

-\item The stellar winds and their coupling with exoplanetary atmospheres can be modeled using codes developed for our Solar System, providing insight into star-planet couplings and exoplanetary magnetospheric activity for systems well outside the parameter domain of our own home in the local cosmos (such as for TRAPPIST-1 --~see Fig.~\ref{fig:trappistcomp}~-- \href{https://ui.adsabs.harvard.edu/abs/2017ApJ...843L..33G/abstract}{see \citet{2017ApJ...843L..33G}}).
+\item The stellar winds and their coupling with exoplanetary atmospheres can be modeled using codes developed for our Solar System, providing insight into star-planet couplings \indexit{atmosphere!stellar influence}and exoplanetary magnetospheric activity for systems well outside the parameter domain of our own home in the local cosmos (such as for TRAPPIST-1 --~see Fig.~\ref{fig:trappistcomp}~-- \href{https://ui.adsabs.harvard.edu/abs/2017ApJ...843L..33G/abstract}{see \citet{2017ApJ...843L..33G}}).

-\item The exposure of exoplanets to the stellar equivalent of solar energetic particles is being estimated by applying astrospheric models that include turbulence by which energetic particles are scattered, which enables, for example, quantitative estimates of particle radiation for exoplanets in stellar habitable zones (\href{https://ui.adsabs.harvard.edu/abs/2019ApJ...874...21F/abstract}{see \citet{2019ApJ...874...21F}}).
+\item The exposure of exoplanets to the stellar equivalent of solar energetic particles is being estimated by\indexit{energetic!particles!other stars} applying astrospheric models that include turbulence by which energetic particles are scattered, which enables, for example, quantitative estimates of particle radiation for exoplanets in stellar habitable zones (\href{https://ui.adsabs.harvard.edu/abs/2019ApJ...874...21F/abstract}{see \citet{2019ApJ...874...21F}}).